Elelabs/elelabs-zigbee-ezsp-utility/README.md

 - Elelabs Zigbee Raspberry Pi Shield EZBPIS (EM357 Silicon Labs MCU inside) TODO
 - Elelabs Zigbee USB Adapter EZBUSBA (EM357 Silicon Labs MCU inside) TODO

-Disclaimer: This utility should also work with other generic EZSP (EmberZNet Serial Protocol) based adapters and modules from other vendors, however firmwares for products not from Elelabs are not provided here and there is no guarantees that that it will work with non-Elelabs products.
+Disclaimer: This utility should also work with other generic EZSP (EmberZNet Serial Protocol) or Spinel (Openthread Serial Protocol) based adapters and modules from other vendors, however firmwares for products not from Elelabs are not provided here and there is no guarantees that that it will work with non-Elelabs products.
 Be wanted that you may void your warranty and even brick your adapter if the firmware update is not supported by your mnaufacturer.

 # Getting Started